2019 Masters Tournament: Second round

 Five players, all major champions, shared the lead at the end of the second day.
 First-round co-leader Brooks Koepka struggled early with two bogeys and a double, but recovered with three birdies to score 71 (−1).
 Jason Day and Francesco Molinari both scored 67 (−5), while Louis Oosthuizen shot the second best round of the day, 66 (−6).
 2013 champion Adam Scott shot a 68 (−4) that included an eagle on the par-5 15th.
-In the group one back were Dustin Johnson, Tiger Woods, and Xander Schauffele who shot a 65 (−7), the lowest round of the first two days.
+In the group one back were Dustin Johnson, Tiger Woods, and Xander Schauffele, the last of whom shot a 65 (−7), the lowest round of the first two days.
 Woods, seeking his first major since the 2008 U.S. Open, made two front-nine bogeys in a round of 68 (−4).
 The other first round co-leader, Bryson DeChambeau, struggled with a 75 (+3) while Phil Mickelson followed up his opening round 67 (−5) with a 73 (+1).

 There was a 29-minute delay during the afternoon because of thunderstorms in the area.
 Players remained on the course during the delay.
 The Masters has a "10 shot rule" whereby all players within 10 shots of the leaders make the 36-hole cut.
 With the leaders on 137 (−7) the cut was at 147 (+3).
 65 players made the cut, the most since the cut was introduced in 1957.
 Four amateurs made the cut, the most since 1999.
 World number one Justin Rose was among the players to miss the cut, his first missed cut in his 14th appearance.
 Also missing the cut was 1991 Masters Champion Ian Woosnam, who announced his retirement as an active Masters competitor shortly after completion of play.